 MSK President Craig Thompson announces HHCCI’s inclusion as the charter member in the MSK Cancer Alliance.

-Lehigh was first announced as a member of MSK's Cancer Alliance in August 2015.
+Lehigh Valley Cancer Institute was first announced as a member of MSK's Cancer Alliance in August 2015.

 Members join the MSK Cancer Alliance after completing a rigorous evaluation.
-Currently the group has three full members.
+Existing members are listed below.

 In 2014, Hartford HealthCare Cancer Institute (HHCCI) — which comprises the five cancer programs of Hartford HealthCare’s multihospital system in Connecticut — became the first member of the Memorial Sloan Kettering Cancer Alliance.